Pranav3782/Rainfall_prediction/README.md

    The project involves several key steps:

-   - **Data Collection:** Gather historical weather data from reliable sources.
+   - **Data Collection:** Gather historical weather data from reliable sources.

-   - **Data Preprocessing:** Clean and organize the data to handle missing values and remove inconsistencies.
+   - **Data Preprocessing:** Clean and organize the data to handle missing values and remove inconsistencies.

-   - **Feature Selection:** Identify and select relevant factors that influence rainfall.
+   - **Feature Selection:** Identify and select relevant factors that influence rainfall.

-   - **Model Selection:** Choose an appropriate machine learning algorithm, such as Random Forest.
+   - **Model Selection:** Choose an appropriate machine learning algorithm, such as Random Forest.

-   - **Model Training:** Train the selected model using the prepared data.
+   - **Model Training:** Train the selected model using the prepared data.

-   - **Model Evaluation:** Test the model's accuracy using separate validation data and adjust parameters as needed.
+   - **Model Evaluation:** Test the model's accuracy using separate validation data and adjust parameters as needed.

-   - **Prediction:** Use the trained model to make future rainfall predictions.
+   - **Prediction:** Use the trained model to make future rainfall predictions.

-   - **Deployment:** Implement the model into a usable application or system for end-users.
+   - **Deployment:** Implement the model into a usable application or system for end-users.

 These steps ensure a structured approach to developing a reliable rainfall prediction system.